frappe/books_docs/docs/inventory/serial-number.md

 ## Serialized Items

-Once you've enabled Serial Number, you can mark an item as a serialised item by first checking `Track Item` and then `Has Serial Number.`
+Once you've [enabled](/inventory/serial-number#enable-serial-number) Serial Number, you can mark an item as a serialized item by first checking `Track Item` and then `Has Serial Number`

 ![Enable Has Serial Number](./images/item-has-serial-number.png)

 ::: info Track Item
-Has Serial Number. can be enabled only if Track Item is set.
+`Has Serial Number` can be enabled only if `Track Item` is set.
 :::

 ## Mentioning Item Serial Number